By the Voice of Hatshepsut

 Published on: 03/04/2022Back to Blog

 In 2006, Egyptologist Zahi Hawass found, located on the third floor of the Cairo Museum, the mummy of the woman Pharaoh Hatshepsut.
 With the method of DNA, from a tooth that was found in another place and belonged to her, and with the identification of the DNA of the mummy that belonged to her grandmother, her identity was confirmed.
 Hatshepsut was born in Egypt in 1508 BC and was the daughter of Thuthmose I and Ahmose.
 She married her half-brother Thuthmose II.
 Hatshepsut ruled Egypt from the death of her husband Thuthmose II in 1479 BC and for a period of 22 years, until her own death in 1458 BC.
 Her successor Thuthmose III tried to erase her name from history and so no one knew about her existence before the 19th century, that Jean-Francois Champollion, deciphered the Rosetta column and archaeologists were able to read the hieroglyphics in the temple of Deir el-Bahri, which she constructed.
+Here, we should note that the deletion of a name meant for the ancient Egyptians the inability of a person to exist in the afterlife.
+In other words, the person was condemned to non-existence.
+The pronunciation of the name was essential to the religion of the ancient Egyptians.

 “That’s how I sit in my palace and think of the one who created me.
 My heart has appointed me to erect for him two obelisks of amber… my spirit has been shattered in the thought of what people will say when after many years they will see this monument and talk about what I did…”